Child, 10, struck in Northeast Philadelphia; police questioning driver

 The friend then replied, "You need to go back to that scene."

-Police have not identified the driver at this time, but say no arrests have been made.
+Police have not identified the driver at this time, but say no arrests have been made at this time.

 Anyone with any information is asked to call police at 215-686-TIPS.